In-patient luxury rehab center in Thailand

 What is stress?

 Stress is a physiological or psychological response to internal or external stressors.
-The American Psychological Association explains that stress is a normal reaction to negative stimuli from the environment.
+The American Psychological Association’s Dictionary of Psychology defines stress as a normal reaction to negative stimuli from the environment.
 It’s how we react to anything that causes physical, emotional, or psychological strain.
-Although a normal reaction, stress can turn into a huge problem and upset a person’s day-to-day functioning.
-Chronic stress is a common problem and it’s defined as a prolonged and constant tension that lasts over a month.

-Stress is caused when an upsetting or stressful event triggers a cascade of hormones including cortisol and adrenaline, to surge through a person’s body.
-As a response to increased levels of these hormones, the heart starts beating faster.
 This leads to increased blood circulation to support the heart’s quick action.
-Stress hormones also mobilize sugar and fat as fuels that give the body an energy boost.
-A person’s attention to danger and preparation of muscles for movement also improve.
-In a nutshell, this is a life-saving response whose effects are short-term, Psychology Today explains.
+Stress hormones mobilize sugar and fat as fuels that give the body an energy boost.
+A person’s attention to danger and preparation of muscles for movement improve as well.
+In a nutshell, this is a life-saving response whose effects are short-term, an article titled, “Stress” from Psychology Today explained.

 Chronic stress has a similar mechanism of action.
 In this case, however, stress isn’t managed properly so it becomes overwhelming to the brain and body.
 This results in impaired or limited resources to fight that stress, which causes a chain of reactions that result in physical and mental health problems.

 A person’s response to stress is greatly influenced by factors such as genetics and life experiences.
 The genes that regulate stress response keep people on a relatively stable emotional level.
-Subtle differences in these genes can lead to an underactive or overactive stress response.
+Subtle differences in these genes lead to an underactive or overactive stress response.

-Moreover, lack of or limited access to medical care or transport can increase the risk of stress as well.
+Moreover, lack of or limited access to medical care or transport increases the risk of stress as well.
 Stress affects every aspect of a person’s life.
-It can increase the risk or worsen anxiety, depression, headaches, and digestive problems.
+It increases the risk of or worsens anxiety, depression, headaches, and digestive problems.

 Other effects of stress include muscle tension and pain, sleep problems, weight gain, and problems with memory and concentration.
-When left unmanaged, stress can also contribute to heart disease, hypertension, stroke, and heart attack, Mayo Clinic reports.
+When left unmanaged, stress ultimately contributes to heart disease, hypertension, stroke, and heart attack, as per a 2023 article titled, “Chronic stress puts your health at risk” from Mayo Clinic.

 Why do I need to avoid stress?